Introduction

 Exercise without adequate nutrition limits muscle gains.

-The combination is essential to slow sarcopenia.
+The combination of adequate nutrition and resistance exercise is essential to slow sarcopenia.

 A Practical 30-Day Nutrition Protocol to Slow Sarcopenia